2018-usfca-biol-422-fall/kailiedelacruz-06_HW_pipelines_and_BLAST/2018-09-29_preliminary_BLAST_analysis.md

+# Analysis of BLAST Results of 20 Files from Fierer et al. Study

+## Introduction

  The bacterial communities found on skin is very diverse from person to person [Fierer et al.]
  In the Fierer et al. study, they hypothesized that they could match skin bacteria left on objects to skin-associated